kyma-project/kyma/docs/03-tutorials/00-serverless/svls-12-use-opentelemetry-client.md

 ## Steps

-Following code samples ilustrate how to enrich the default trace with custom spans, event and tags:
+The following code samples illustrate how to enrich the default trace with custom spans, events, and tags:

 1. [Create an inline Function](./svls-01-create-inline-function.md) with the following body: